MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-risk.md

 ---
-title: Manageand monitor risks, Agile methods
+title: Manage and monitor risks, Agile methods
 titleSuffix: Azure DevOps
-description: Learn about the tools and features available to manage risk when using Agile methods
+description: Learn about the tools and features available to manage risk when using Agile methods and Azure DevOps
 ms.technology: devops-agile
 ms.topic: overview
 ms.author: kaelli